lshtm-genomics/pathogen-genomics/docs/third-generation-sequencing.md

 Let's take a look inside the VCF file to see what kind of data it contains:

 ```
-zless calls.vcf.gz
+less calls.vcf.gz
 ```

 !!! info
     You can scroll down using the down-arrow key on your keyboard.
 Can you recall the common features of a VCF file?
-Press 'q' to quit the 'zless' program to continue with the activity:
+Press 'q' to quit the 'less' program to continue with the activity:

 Next, we need to index the .vcf file: